DarkBurningFlame/SuperNova/README.md

-MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+SuperNova is a fully featured and customisable **ClassiCube Server Software** based on MCGalaxy 1.9.3.9, which is based on MCForge/MCLawl.

 **Setup**
 -----------------